-It’s no secret Americans love their pets.
-It’s one of the reasons RVing is one of the fastest growing vacation methods in the U.S. When you start RVing you get a fun, flexible, and affordable way to travel that the entire family can enjoy.
+It’s no secret Canadians love their pets.
+It’s one of the reasons RVing is one of the fastest growing vacation methods in Canada.
+When you start RVing you get a fun, flexible, and affordable way to travel that the entire family can enjoy.
 Regardless, traveling with pets still requires some planning.
 These 3 tips for traveling pets should help make life a little easier for you.

 Bring Enough Water